matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.6.0/deprecations.rst

   **Added 3.6.1** Use `matplotlib.cm.ColormapRegistry.get_cmap` if you
   have a string, `None` or a `matplotlib.colors.Colormap` object that you want to convert to a `matplotlib.colors.Colormap` instance.
-Raises `KeyError` rather than `ValueError` for missing strings.
 - ``matplotlib.cm.register_cmap``; use `matplotlib.colormaps.register
   <.ColormapRegistry.register>` instead
 - ``matplotlib.cm.unregister_cmap``; use `matplotlib.colormaps.unregister